-The Fund seeks to achieve its investment objective by investing at least 80% of its Net Asset Value in Investment Grade fixed income securities (for example, treasury bonds and corporate bonds).
-At least 70% of the Fund's Net Asset Value will be invested in fixed income securities denominated in Euro.
+The Fund seeks to achieve its investment objective by investing at least 70% of its Net Asset Value in Investment Grade fixed income securities (for example, treasury bonds and corporate bonds) denominated in Euro.

 The Fund may invest up to 20% of its Net Asset Value in asset-backed securities (ABS), which may embed leverage and which may include, but not be limited to, residential mortgage-backed securities (RMBS), commercial mortgage-backed securities (CMBS), corporate asset-backed securities (CABS), collateralised loan obligations (CLOs), collateralised debt obligations, asset-backed commercial paper (ABCP) and whole business securitisations (WBS), provided no more than 10% of the Fund's Net Asset Value will be invested in WBS.
 WBS transactions are backed by the cash flows generated by a company's business as a whole.
-In a WBS transaction a company's operating assets (such as its property, pl ant and machinery, infrastructure etc.) are financed by a special purpose vehicle (SPV).
+In a WBS transaction a company's operating assets (such as its property, plant and machinery, infrastructure etc.) are financed by a special purpose vehicle (SPV).
 The SPV raises finance from noteholders which is used to lend and take security over the company's assets.
 In the case of default by the company, a security trustee can take control over the company's assets for the benefit of the SPV's noteholders.

 The fixed income securities which the Fund may acquire may be fixed or floating and may be issued by governments, government-related bodies, corporates worldwide or special purpose vehicles (for example, a vehicle, usually a private limited company, that is established for the specific purpose of holding investments such as commercial mortgages, residential mortgages, loans, corporate debt or other receivables that constitute the underlying assets for asset-backed securities such as CMBS, RMBS, CABS or CLOs referred to above and providing investment returns to its shareholders).
-The Fund's exposure to non-Investment Grade securities is limited to a maximum of 20% of the Fund's Net Asset Value.
+The Fund's exposure to non -Investment Grade securities is limited to a maximum of 20% of the Fund's Net Asset Value.